usnistgov/fipy/documentation/USAGE.rst

 .. note::

-   While we believe these derivations are "correct", they often do not seem to produce the intuitive result.
+   While we believe the derivations for
+   `applying Robin boundary conditions`_ are "correct", they often do not seem to produce the intuitive result.
 At this point, we think this has to do with the pathology of "internal" boundary conditions, but remain open to other explanations. :term:`FiPy` was designed with diffuse